TV Girl

 TV Girl is an American indie pop band from San Diego, California, consisting of lead vocalist Brad Petering, drummer Jason Wyman, and keyboardist Wyatt Harmon.

-The band released its first three EPs in 2010 and a mixtape in 2012.
-It followed this with its debut album, French Exit, in 2014.
-Their second album, Who Really Cares, was released in 2016, with further albums following in 2018 (Death of a Party Girl) and 2023 (Grapes Upon the Vine), alongside three collaboration albums: Maddie Acid's Purple Hearts Club Band, Summer's Over, and Fauxllennium in 2018, 2021, and 2024 respectively.
+The band released three EPs with one being made in 2010, one in 2011, and another in 2013 (TV Girl EP, Benny and the Jetts, and Lonely Women) and a mixtape in 2012.
+Their self-released debut album, French Exit, was released in 2014.
+In 2016, the band released their second album, Who Really Cares.
+The album was released on Bandcamp and other platforms on February 26, 2016.
+Further albums followed in 2018 (Death of a Party Girl) and 2023 (Grapes Upon the Vine), alongside three collaboration albums: Maddie Acid's Purple Hearts Club Band, Summer's Over, and Fauxllennium.

-Starting in 2022, the band gained a following through the social media app TikTok.
-This led to a number of their songs, most notably "Lovers Rock", "Not Allowed", "Cigarettes Out the Window", and "Taking What's Not Yours" entering the charts in multiple countries throughout 2023, years after their initial release.
+Beginning in 2022, TV Girl experienced a resurgence in popularity on TikTok, leading several previously released songs, most notably "Lovers Rock", "Not Allowed", "Cigarettes out the Window", and "Taking What's Not Yours", to enter the charts in multiple countries throughout 2023, years after their initial release.

 History

-TV Girl was formed in San Diego in 2010, by friends Trung Ngo and Brad Petering as a leisure activity with no particular ambition other than experimenting and hanging out.
+TV Girl was formed in San Diego in 2010, by friends Trung Ngo and Brad Petering as a leisure activity with no particular ambition beyond experimenting and hanging out.
+The two had previously been in several bands together, including the Movers and the Shakers.
 The name of the band is taken from a song by Beat Happening.
 That same year, the band released their self-titled debut EP, which attracted attention when they sampled Todd Rundgren's 1973 solo version of "Hello It's Me" on their song "If You Want It" from the EP, leading to a takedown notice on the band, issued by Rhino Entertainment, who owns full rights to the Rundgren song.

-In 2011, the band released their second EP of four tracks, Benny and the Jetts, along with a music video for "Baby You Were There", from the EP.
-At the time of release, Joel Williams had also joined the band.
+In 2011, the band released their second EP, Benny and the Jetts, along with a music video for "Baby You Were There".
+The band began their first live performances that year, recruiting multi-instrumentalist Joel Williams and live drummer Jason Wyman.

 In April 2012, TV Girl released the single "I Wonder Who She's Kissing Now", which would be part of their first mixtape The Wild, The Innocent, The TV Shuffle, released a month later.
 The mixtape was given away for free with an accompanying downloadable coloring book.
 The release would have constituted their debut album, but according to Petering and Ngo the work was more appropriately defined as a mixtape.